gbgabiola/notes/quotes.md

 > "If you have built castles in the air, your work need not be lost; that is where they should be.
 Now put foundations under them." - Henry David Thoreau

-> "First say to yourself what you would be; and then do what you have to do." - Epictetus

 > "Any person capable of angering you becomes your master.
 They can anger you only when you permit yourself to be disturbed by them." - Epictetus

 > "The best functions are those with no parameters!" - Uncle Bob (Robert C. Martin)